-If you’ve been following us closely, you might have noticed that we’ve started using our own custom URL shortener “neon.ly” a few weeks ago, both for our clients and for ourselves.
-In this sense, we thought it would be nice to let you know why we did so and what the advantages of URL Shorteners are.
-If you want to try out neon.ly for yourself, surf over to neon.ly
+If you’ve been following us closely, you might have noticed that we’ve started using our own, free URL shortener “neon.ly” a few weeks ago, both for our clients and for ourselves.
+In this sense, we thought it would be nice to let you know why we did so and why use URL Shorteners in general.
+If you want to try out our free URL shortener for yourself, surf over to neon.ly

 There are thousands of different URL Shortening websites on the internet (btw our favorite so far was: bit.ly).

-The functionality of each one of them is simple and can be divided into 3 categories which we are going to elaborate below.
+The use of URL shorteners is simple and can be divided into 3 categories which we are going to elaborate below.

 1. Make URLs shorter

 You guessed it: URL Shorteners shorten your URLs.
 And this is actually useful in a variety of scenarios.
-Think of Twitter for example: When you have a limited set of characters at your disposal, each one of them counts.
+Think of Twitter for example: shorten links for Twitter posts as each one counts with the limited set of characters at your disposal.

 Another example is the “Read more” break in your Facebook posts.
 Typically you want to have your captions optimized in such a way that they display in full (without parts of them being hidden below said break that requires one further click).

 A cool added value when you’re using customized short links: They’re easier to remember which can come in handy if you want to put long links on printed media for example where you typically don’t have the option to put all your UTM tags.
-This is also one of the main reasons why we developed our own solution: Now we can use custom short URLs for free forever.
+This is also one of the main reasons why we developed our own, free URL shortener solution: Now we can use custom short URLs for free forever.

-Speaking of UTM: URL Shorteners and UTM tags are a match.
+Speaking of UTM: URL shortner and UTM tags are a match.
 You should always consider combining the 2 for maximal effectiveness.

 Which brings us to the next and most important point: